Annysah/web-accessibility-resources/README.md

-# Getting Started
+# What is Web Accessibility
 **Web accessibility ensures that people with disabilities can perceive, understand, navigate, and interact with the web, contributing to a more inclusive online experience.**

 Web accessibility means designing websites that everyone can use, regardless of their abilities.
 This might include people with visual impairments, hearing loss, mobility limitations, or cognitive differences.

-Here's why creating accessible websites is important:
+# Here's why creating accessible websites is important:

 - **Wider audience reach**: Imagine the extra people you could connect with if your website was accessible!
 Accessible websites allow everyone to use your information and services, increasing your potential audience.
 - **Legal compliance**: In many places, some laws and regulations require websites to be accessible to people with disabilities.
 Following accessibility guidelines can help you avoid legal issues.